 A block of supervised field experience required of those pursuing an MS in nutrition and public health.
 Fieldwork is taken near completion of coursework.
+This course requires a minimum of 27 hours per week of out-of-classroom work.

 HBSV 5241 - Dietetic Internship - Module I